ran-research-lab/snake-c01/readme.txt

-SDL code for project http://nifty.stanford.edu/2020/wayne-bar-chart-racer/
+SDL code for a game of Snake